lumapu/ahoy/Getting_Started.md

  ## Overview

-On this page, you'll find detailed instructions on how to wire the module of a Wemos D1 mini or ESP32 to the radio module, as well as how to flash it with the latest firmware.
-This information will enable you to communicate with compatible inverters.
+This page contains detailed instructions on building a module and flashing it with the latest firmware.
+Following these instructions will allow you to communicate with compatible inverters.

 You find the full [User_Manual here](User_Manual.md)

 ## Compatiblity

-The following inverters are currently supported out of the box:
+Currently, the following inverters are supported:

 Hoymiles Inverters